simay-uygur/CS-223-Project/README.md

 * 1 stop bit.

-Also the uart design has first in first out (FIFO) structure.
+The uart design has first in first out (FIFO) structure.
 Two 4-byte memory for storing transmitted and received data is allocated.
 The receiver register files are designed to operate as a FIFO structure, discarding the earliest received data when the 5th byte arrives and there is no additional space.

-The datas can be seen from the seven segment display on the basys 3 board.
+The datas int the receiver and transmitter memory can be seen from the seven segment display on the basys 3 board.

 Also as an additional feature, pressing a specified button triggers the automatic transfer.
 In this process, the whole data in the transmitter will be transferred in one wire (line) and receiver takes that to its FIFO memory.